citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Optional:

+- `crypto_key_id` (String) The Cloud KMS customer-managed encryption key (CMEK) used to encrypt the provisioned virtual machine disks.
+When omitted, the default Google-managed encryption is used.
 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--gcp_machine_config--image_update_reboot_options))
 - `machine_profile` (String) The name of the virtual machine template that will be used to identify the default value for the tags, virtual machine size, boot diagnostics, host cache property of OS disk, accelerated networking and availability zone.
 If not specified, the VM specified in master_image will be used as template.
 - `machine_snapshot` (String) The name of the virtual machine snapshot of a GCP VM that will be used as master image.